OWASP/CheatSheetSeries/cheatsheets/Transaction_Authorization_Cheat_Sheet.md

 - Time based OTP tokens, such as [OATH TOTP (Time-based One-Time Password)](https://en.wikipedia.org/wiki/Time-based_One-time_Password_Algorithm),
 - OTP sent by SMS or provided by phone
 - Digital signature using e.g. a smart card or a smart phone,
-- Challenge-response tokens, including unconnected card readers or solutions which scan transaction data from the user’s computer screen.
+- Challenge-response tokens, including unconnected card readers or solutions which scan transaction data from the user's computer screen.

 Some of these can be implemented on a physical device or in a mobile application.